academe/omnipay-helcim/README.md

 There are two modes of operation:

-* Direct mode, where credit card details are taken on your site, and no customer leaves your site.
+* **Direct mode**, where credit card details are taken on your site, and no customer leaves your site.
   You will need to be PCI-registered to use this mode.
-* Hosted Page mode, where the user is sent to one of a number of pre-defined forms on the Helcim site.
+* **Hosted Page mode**, where the user is sent to one of a number of pre-defined forms on the Helcim site.
   You do not need to bve PCI-registered for this mode of operation, but there is a risk of details being passed between your site and Helcim being manipulated by the user.
   This is not ideal, and reconciliation therefore plays an important part in using this mode.